 Cost: From £5.00 per person

-This striking, dramatic structure on a 120 ft cliff top offers unbelievable views over the Atlantic Ocean.
-It’s a popular spot for weddings and a great place to do an impromptu vacation photoshoot when looking for scenic places to visit in Northern Ireland.
+This striking, dramatic structure on a 120 ft cliff top offers unbelievable views over the Atlantic Ocean and is the first stop on your Northern Ireland scenic drive.
+It’s a popular spot for weddings and a great place to do an impromptu vacation photoshoot when looking for picturesque places to visit in Northern Ireland.

 2. Glens of Antrim